rajveeransh/Ravjeer_CS-2341613_WebTechnologies/README.md

 ## 📄 License

-This project was created for academic purposes at [Your University Name].
+This project was created for academic purposes at IILM University.
 © 2024 [Your Name].
 All rights reserved.